 Mathematica conducted an evaluation to provide a better understanding of the impact of agricultural investments in Morocco, as well as the sustainability of the fruit tree productivity project more specifically.

-In addition, Fortson is a principal investigator for the evaluation of the MasterCard Foundation Scholars program, which provides scholarships, mentoring, transition support, and networking to academically promising but economically disadvantaged secondary and postsecondary students in sub-Saharan Africa and other parts of the developing world.
+In the international education area, Fortson leads the Mathematica team that serves as the measurement, evaluation, and learning partner for the Mastercard Foundation Scholars Program learning partnership.
+The Scholars Program provides scholarships, mentoring, transition support, and networking to academically promising but economically disadvantaged secondary and postsecondary students in sub-Saharan Africa and other parts of the developing world.
+As the learning partner, Mathematica has conducted a wide array of learning activities, including designing and conducting impact studies across several settings.

-Fortson has presented to numerous international and U.S. audiences and has published in major academic journals, including the American Economic Journal: Applied Economics, Demography, the Journal of Human Resources, and the Review of Economics and Statistics.
+Fortson has presented to numerous international and U.S. audiences and published in edited volumes and major academic journals, including the American Economic Journal: Applied Economics, Demography, the Journal of Human Resources, the Journal of Policy Analysis and Management, and the Review of Economics and Statistics.
 She holds a Ph.D. in economics from Princeton University.

 Morocco: Monitoring and Evaluation of Fruit Tree Productivity